stephenberry/glaze/docs/networking/http-client.md

 # HTTP Client

-The Glaze HTTP client provides a simple and efficient way to make HTTP requests.
+The Glaze HTTP client provides a simple and efficient way to make HTTP requests with connection pooling and asynchronous operations.

 ## Basic Usage